mathigon/textbooks/euclidean-geometry/content.md

 > stage: intermediate
 > description: Geometry is one of the oldest parts of mathematics – and one of
 >   the most useful.
+Its logical, systematic approach has been copied in many
+>   other areas.
+> warning: true

 ---
 > id: thales
-> goals: p1 p2 p3
+> goals: p1 p2 p3 move

 ## Introduction